 He said “This is no time to engage in the luxury of cooling off or to take the tranquilizing drug of gradualism.”

 We failed in that moment and for the past 57 years.
 We failed to stay united.
 We failed to frame and define the issues for ourselves.
 We failed to stay engaged and maintain a clear vision and agenda.
-We failed to consistently and peacefully insist on the vision and agenda we set.
+We failed to consistently insist upon implementing a vision and agenda we chose and set forth.
 Some of us engaged in the luxury of cooling off.
 Some fell into fear and despair and retired to the pursuit of smaller things.
 Most allowed the issues, the agenda, and the solutions to be defined by the mainstream media and the establishment.
 And our failure soaked the sands of the soil we live on with the blood of many commodified people formerly known as “citizens,” and now commonly referred to as “consumers.”

 We Remember You